 They seem to know that they're all in it together, and where you see one, there will be the others.

-If you feed the birds during the colder months with sunflower seeds, be prepared to continue all winter until the spring comes as they'll rely on you for food.
+If you feed the birds during the colder months with sunflower seeds, other seeds or suet, be prepared to continue all winter until the spring comes as they'll rely on you for food.

 If you have to go away, please make sure someone can take over and fill the bird feeders in your absence.
 They can die without your help once they become used to the handouts.